rpy2/rpy2/doc/source/robjects.rst

 ^^^^^^^^^^^^

-R's factors are somewhat peculiar: they aim at representing a memory-efficient vector of labels.
-They are implemented as vectors of integers, to which are associated a (presumably shorter) vector of labels.
+R's factors are somewhat peculiar: they aim at representing a memory-efficient vector of labels, and in order to achieve it are implemented as vectors of integers, to which are associated a (presumably shorter) vector of labels.
 Each integer represents the position of the label in the associated vector of labels.